 5 - Buy second hand

-Purchasing textbooks and other study material can be very expensive, so why not save money and buy them second hand.
-Search eBay and Amazon Marketplace for cheap books or enquire at your chosen university if they hold a second-hand book fair.
+Purchasing textbooks and other study materials can be very expensive, so why not save money and buy them second hand?
+Search eBay and Amazon Marketplace for cheap books or enquire at your chosen university if they hold a second hand book fair.
 Place a post on your university's Facebook group to see if any students who've already studied your course want to sell their used textbooks.

 7 - Insure your possessions for nothing

-Once you get to university make sure your possessions are insured.
-Research by MoneySuperMarket states that as many as 34% of students are likely to fall victim to theft.
-The five most valuable items stolen from students are money, handbags, jewellery, phones and cameras.
+Once you get to university make sure your possessions are insured in case you fall victim to theft.
+Some items often stolen from students are money, handbags, jewellery, phones and cameras.
 You don't necessarily have to pay out for your own insurance, as your parent's home insurance will often cover your possessions as long as they inform their insurer, so make sure you check before you settle into university life.
 If not, you may need to purchase contents insurance, we explain more in our article, 'Do I need home insurance?'